 TRANSPORTATION

 All operations necessary for the execution of the Work shall, so far as compliance with the requirements of the Contract permits, be carried on so as not to unreasonably interfere with the convenience of the public, or the access to, use and occupation of public or private roads and footpaths to or of properties whether in the possession of the Customer or of any other person.
-The Contractor shall hold harmless and indemnify the Customer in respect of all claims, proceedings, damages, costs, charges and expenses whatsoever arising out of, or in relation to, any such matters insofar as this Clause 7is applicable and for which the Contractor is responsible.
+The Contractor shall hold harmless and indemnify the Customer in respect of all claims, proceedings, damages, costs, charges and expenses whatsoever arising out of, or in relation to, any such matters insofar as this Clause 7 (Transportation) is applicable and for which the Contractor is responsible.

 The Contractor shall use all reasonable means to prevent any of the highways or bridges communicating with or on the routes to the Site from being damaged or injured by any traffic of the Contractor or any of its subcontractors and vendors and, in particular, shall select routes, obtain permissions for the transport of oversized loads, and/or any other special transport choose and use vehicles and restrict and distribute loads so that any such extraordinary traffic shall be limited, as far as reasonably possible, and so that no unnecessary damage or injury may be occasioned to such highways and bridges.
 The Contractor itself, within the Contract Price, shall provide all necessary permissions for transportation of oversized shipments and/or any other special transport as well as to take all necessary measures required for performance for such transportation.